 Types of Aid

 Lake Tahoe Community College offers a number of scholarship opportunities each spring quarter.
 The criteria and requirements are different for each, though most students will qualify for at least one.
-Please check our Scholarship Bulletin Board or the Financial Aid page of Passport for details.
+Please check our Scholarship webpage or the Financial Aid page in Passport for details.

 Grants are financial aid awards that do not usually have to be repaid.
 They are awarded based on financial need.
 To apply for these programs, students must complete FAFSA On the Web.